 4th Coffee Wave From Quality To Sustainability.
 Everything in life follows a cyclical pattern and is divided into phases.
 Those times are referred to as “waves” in the coffee industry.
-As the coffee industry enters its fourth wave, it has seen many ups and downs.
+The coffee industry has seen many ups and downs as it enters its fourth wave.
 But that’s not the end of it!

 The Coffee Industry’s Shifting Waves

 Timothy Castle, a coffee historian, coined the word to describe the early 1900s emergence of coffee culture in North America.
 Quite comparable to the “wave” of the industrial revolution or the “wave” of women.
 The important transforming episodes in the history of coffee culture are referred to as “the wave” by historians.

 However, it is not at all comparable to feminism or industrial theory.
 The coffee craze is about how people engage with and relate to coffee as a consumer good.
 Each wave has distinct traits and aspects that distinguish it from the others.

 The first wave was focused on coffee as a commodity, while the second represented the transition from thing to culture.
 The third wave, which follows, reflects a change in consumer perception of high-quality speciality coffee from one culture to one of consumer perception.

 At this point, the complexities of micro-roasting, hand production, and transparent sourcing become apparent.
 Above all, the coffee flavor is well thought out, much like a finely fermented grape would be judged by a wine enthusiast.